Emory University: Barkley Forum

 The Barkley Forum Center for Debate Education is an intercollegiate debate organization at Emory University.
-The center is named in honor of Emory alumnus Alben Barkley, 35th Vice President of the United States.
+The center is named in honor of Emory alumnus Alben Barkley, 35th vice president of the United States.
 Debating was established at the university in 1837 and the intercollegiate debate team was formed in 1914.
-Emory's Barkley Forum debate team has won 3 National Debate Tournaments and over 25 individual champion speaker awards.
+Emory's Barkley Forum debate team has won three National Debate Tournaments and over 25 individual champion speaker awards.

 Community service

 The university received the 2008 Presidential Award for General Community Service, which is the highest federal recognition given to higher education institutions for their commitment to community service, service-learning and civic engagement.
 About 25% of Emory students participate in Volunteer Emory, Emory's umbrella community service group.
-As one of the most popular groups on campus, Volunteer Emory offers dozens of ways to serve the community, working with varied organizations including the Atlanta Community Food Bank, Trees Atlanta, PAWS Atlanta, and Jones Boys and Girls Club.
-Emory Cares International Service Day brings together students, alumni and other community members to volunteer at a number of projects organized by Emory and its many partners around the city of Atlanta and in cities worldwide.
+Emory Cares International Service Day contributes to projects organized by Emory and partners around the city of Atlanta, and beyond.

 Newspaper

 The Emory Wheel is the student-run newspaper of Emory University.
-The Wheel is published twice a week, on Tuesday and Friday, during the regular school year, and is updated regularly at its website.
 Serving the Emory community since 1919, the Wheel is editorially and financially independent from the university.
 The staff is composed entirely of students, with the exception of the general manager, who oversees advertising and whose salary is paid by the newspaper.

-Programs abroad

-Through the Centers of International Programs Abroad, Emory University students can study in over 40 countries at the top academic institutions in the world including the National University of Singapore, Kyoto Consortium for Japanese Studies, Nanjing University, Oxford University, Imperial College London, the School of Oriental and African Studies, Yonsei University, Trinity College Dublin, University of St. Andrews, University of Melbourne, Hertie School of Governance, University of Amsterdam, Sciences Po, University of Cape Town, and Tel Aviv University.

 Greek life

 Fraternities have existed on Emory's campus as early as 1840.
 One early chronicler makes the case that Emory's "temple" of the Mystic Seven may have been the first chapter of a national fraternity established anywhere in the South.
-Today, the Greek-letter sororities and fraternities play a part in leavening Emory's campus life.
-For undergraduates, Greek life comprises approximately 30% of the Emory student population.
-The Office of Greek Life recognizes and regulates on-campus chapters of fraternities and sororities.
-Fraternities have on-campus housing located on Eagle Row, and Sorority Village, a series of townhouses, faces the fraternity houses.
+Today, approximately 20% of the Emory student population participates.
+There are approximately eight sorority chapters and eleven fraternity chapters.